OmerShubi/DUBUS/README.md

    sudo docker-compose up &
    ```

-If this is your first time running the app, please refer to first time setup part in the [installation guide](./INSTALLATION.md#first-time-setup).
+If this is your first time running the app, please refer to **first time setup** part in the [installation guide](./INSTALLATION.md#first-time-setup).
+It also includes
 Once the app is up and running you can use it easily, just follow the in-app instructions.

 Notes,

 1. As we are displaying our app inside the Databricks, you must have a valid Databricks account inorder to interact with the app.
 2. The VM server must be on for the app to work.
 3. There are security limitations.
-Please see the notes in [Lab4_Main.html](Lab4_Main.html) on how to deal with them.
+Please see the **notes section** in the [installation guide](./INSTALLATION.md#notes) on how to deal with them.

 Installation
 ============